To view course descriptions for all courses in a single subject:

 Course Level: Graduate

 Global Economy and Sustainable Development (3) An inquiry into the political economy of development; centered on two levels of analysis: the evolution of global economic activity in the post-World War II period; with primary focus on trade and foreign investment; and the relationship between such global economic interactions and sustainable development (in social; environmental; and economic terms) in Third World countries.
-Special attention is given to NGO (including labor unions); private sector and government initiatives to make trade and investment more supportive of socially and environmentally sustainable development.
-The course provides an introduction to corporate responsibility/accountability.
-Usually offered every term.
+Special attention is given to NGO(including labor unions); private sector and government initiatives to make trade and investment more supportive of socially and environmentally sustainable development.
+The course provides an introduction to corporate responsibility/ accountability.
 Prerequisite: SIS-637 (may be taken concurrently).